 - What is the cost for a stall?
 Is it going to be worthwhile?

 - What happens if you cancel your stall?
+Will you get a refund?
+Will someone else take your space?

 - Book ahead and pay for your site.
-Plan ahead and think well in advance about how you want to stock and set up your stall.
+Plan and think well in advance about how you want to stock and set up your stall.

 - Night markets v. day markets?
 Which ones suits you best?
 Which ones will most likely attract your target market?